Louisiana Tax Relief: Guide to Resolving Tax Problems with LA

 If you are suffering from a personal hardship that makes it impossible for you to pay your state tax liability in full, you may be eligible for an offer in compromise.
-Under Louisiana law, the Secretary of Revenue has the authority to settle a state tax debt for less than the amount is owed in certain circumstances.
+Under Louisiana law, the Secretary of Revenue has the authority to settle a state taxes owed for less than the amount is owed in certain circumstances.
 In order to be eligible for an offer in compromise, you must show that one of the following circumstances exists in your case:

 In order to apply for an Offer in Compromise, you must complete and submit Form R-20212A, Offer in Compromise Application, as well as Form R-20212I, Statement of Financial Condition for Individuals.
 The Department of Revenue provides an Offer in Compromise Program booklet, Form R-2021, which contains all of the necessary forms, instructions, and information about the program.

 Aside from an offer in compromise, you can also request other accommodations from the Department of Revenue in order to reduce your tax liability.
 For instance, you can fill out and submit Form R-20128, Request for Waiver of Penalty for Delinquency, Form R-20130, Request for Compromise of Interest, or Form R-20131, Request for Abatement of Interest to the Department of Revenue.
 All of these forms request that the Department of Revenue reduce or waive penalties or interest that the Department has assessed against you for unpaid or delinquent taxes, depending on your circumstances.